mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 The Raspberry Pi 4 famously generates a lot of heat (TODO: link to GeerlingGuy post).
 You can run it fine as a bare chip, but you'll likely hit stability issues.
 Fortunately, there's a wide selection of cases that cool either with a fan or by passively spreading the heat from the CPU and GPU across a larger surface area.

-I like this minimalist case that provides passive cooling:
+I like this minimalist case because it's inexpensive and passively cools the Pi without the complexity of connecting a powered fan:

 TODO: Photos

 ### Power your Pi via GPIO

-People typically power their Pi through its USB-C port.
-TinyPilot uses this port to connect to the target computer and emulate a USB keyboard.
-The Pi requires 3 Amps of power, but a computer's standard USB port outputs less than 1 Amp of power.
-It's enough to boot the Pi, but the Pi will run into stability issues if that's its only power source.
+People typically power their Pi through its USB-C port, but TinyPilot needs this port to connect to the target computer and emulate a USB keyboard.
+Interestingly, the Pi can still draw enough power from a computer's USB port to run, but it needs 3 Amps of power for stable operation, and a computer's standard USB port outputs less than 1 Amp of power.

 You can solve this with a [3 Amp USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL serial cable](https://amzn.to/2Yk1CIX).
-The USB to TTL cable connects to the Pi's GPIO pins, ensuring the device always receives at least 3 Amps of electricity.

-The USB to TTL cable plugs into the Pi's outer row of GPIO pins just before the end of the row.
-See the photos below:
+The USB to TTL cable plugs into the Pi's outer row of GPIO pins just before the end of the row:

 {{<gallery caption="To power the Pi, connect a [USB to TTL cable](https://amzn.to/3cVkuTT) to the power pins on the GPIO.">}}
   {{<img src="power-pins-top.jpg" alt="Top view of USB to TTL connection" maxWidth="400px">}}
   {{<img src="power-pins-side.jpg" alt="Side view of USB to TTL connection" maxWidth="400px">}}
 {{</gallery>}}

-To power on your Pi, plug the wall charger into an outlet, and connect the USB-A end of the USB to TTL cable:
+To power on your Pi, plug the wall charger into an outlet, and connect the USB-A end of your power cable to the AC adaptor:

 {{<img src="ac-adaptor.jpg" alt="Photo of USB cable plugged into AC adaptor" maxWidth="600px" caption="Power to Pi by connecting the USB to TTL cable to a 3 Amp AC adaptor.">}}

 ### Connect to the machine via USB

-Connect your USB cable to your Pi's USB-C port and the other end to your target computer:
+To enable TinyPilot to function as a virtual keyboard, connect your Pi's USB-C port to a USB-A port on the target machine:

 {{<gallery caption="With a USB-C to USB-A cable, connect the USB-C end to the Pi's USB-C port and the USB-A end to the target computer.">}}
   {{<img src="usb-cable.jpg" alt="USB connection to Raspberry Pi" maxWidth="500px">}}